Frank Warner (Shortland Street): Storylines

 Frank shocked all when he unexpectedly returned at Christmas 2019.
 Hoping to win back Kylie, he was saddened to learn she had reconciled with TK Samuels.
 Reunited with his younger brother Phoenix (Geordie Holibar), Frank helped him care for newborn daughter Amelie but was shocked to discover he was embezzling significant amounts from their father.
 Giving his blessing to Kylie's wedding to TK, he was shocked when she confessed the murder of Dylan to him alongside another murder and asked to reunite and flee Ferndale.
 Frank helped her confess to police and saw her departure.
 Working at the bar, he tried to overcome his sadness with a brief fling with Shereez Baker (Timmie Cameron) but found solace in helping a young man who stole his motorbike.
 Deciding to pursue a career of prisoner-rehabilitation, Frank departed for Wellington.

-Frank returned to Ferndale after Phoenix's death, and gets a job as a social worker for child court cases.
-He meets a cop named Brady Nash, who is racist and torments a teenage girl who Frank is working with.
-Brady torments both Frank and TK, but is arrested after an encounter with TK.
-Frank has also become very overprotective of his family after Phoenix died, and had a vengeance against Karl when he broke Tess's heart.
-In the cliffhanger, he learns that Brady has been released on bail, and is followed to the Warner family bach.
-He then encounters a suicide note from Chris, and is attacked by Brady.
-He calls for help and Chris comes to his senses, and rushes to Frank.
-In the final moments, Brady attempts to shoot Frank but Chris defends Frank and in the process is shot in the chest, leaving Frank devastated.

-At the end of January 2021, Frank scored his dream in Kaitaia and despite initially turning it down, Dawn and Chris and later urged him to follow his dreams and pursue the job.
-Frank departed on January 26.
+Frank returned following Phoenix's untimely death and supported Chris through his depressive episode.
+Undergoing a feud with a corrupt policeman, Frank rescued Chris from his attempted suicide and nursed him following a shooting from the cop.
+Shortly after, he was offered his dream role as a Social Worker in Kaitaia and opted to leave Ferndale.
+Throughout 2024 Frank communicated with Chris as he followed leads to find brother Harry (Xander Manktelow) in Asia following revelations he had murdered two people.
+Frank ultimately returned at Christmas alongside Finn and uncle Guy (Craig Parker) having located Harry and brought him home.